Wishgranter-project/descriptive-playlist-definition/technical-specifications.md

-# Descriptive Play-List
+# Descriptive Playlist

 Technical Specifications
-Version 2.0.0
+Version 3.0.0

 Adinan Cenci
-Last Updated: November 28, 2020
+Last Updated: June 11, 2022

 2019 Adinan Cenci.
 All Rights Reserved.

 ## Overview

-Descriptive play-list is a file format to define a music play-list.
+Descriptive playlist is a file format to define a music playlist.

 This spec is still not complete.